hikaru-light/Shannon.github.io/README.md

 # Shannon
 This is my homepage "Shannon".<br>
-It has my locus.
-Biography, Works, Blog, etc.
+It has my locus, Biography, Works, Blog and etc.